jaafit/civ-citizen/README.md

 **End of Game:**

-After the last card of the final draw pile is drawn, players triggering an event may choose not to add a new card to the future event deck.
+After the last card of the final draw pile is drawn, players gain a new action caleld "trigger an event."
+Players triggering an event do not add a new card to the future event deck.
 Continue playing until the last event is triggered without playing a new card.
 The player doing this finishes their turn and everyone else gets one more turn.
 Process another End of Age but with no taxes.
 The winner is the player with the most money.
 Ties are broken by the player with the highest total contract income.

 **Icons:**

 * Food events cause the population to grow.
 Food businesses give extra actions, but tend to drain your hand of cards.
-* Science businesses help draw more cards.
+* Science businesses and events draw more cards.
+* Food and science together form a great combination.
-* Happiness events are barbarians, which are bad for the treasury.
+* Happiness events are barbarians, which drain the treasury.
 Happiness-providing businesses tend to do well if civ is doing poorly.
 They make money without the need for contracts.
 * Weapons increase the strength of the civ.
 They are easy to find contracts for, but some become obsolete.
-They do well if the treasury is low, or if barbarians are a threat.
+They do well if the treasury is low.
 * Age-specific resources tend to have high contracts, but weak abilities.
 They do well when the treasury is low but not empty.

 **Advanced Game**

 * After setup, each player chooses one card, and passes the rest to their left.
 Repeat until everyone has chosen 5 cards.

-v0.15
+v0.16